esotery/identityframework-iam/README.md

 + roles can have different permissions/policies in different tenants
 + allow to attach permission/policy to a specific user for a specific tenant without the user being in some role

+## Upcoming features

+Sorted by priority

+1. IdentityFramework.Iam.Ef - provide default implementation of *IIamProvider* and *IIamMultiTenantProvider<T>* over *IdentityContext*
+2. IdentityFramework.Iam.Mvc - provide both REST API and MVC endpoints to make managing users, roles and their connections to permissions easie.
+Sort of admin dashboard for IAM.

 ## Usage

 The basic usage is pretty simple.
 It all revolves around concept of *IamProvider* which enables you to create the mappings between permissions to your resources and the roles allowed to access them.
 You have two choices when it comes to IAM.